 Temporary interruptions of activities do not cause a permanent establishment to cease to exist.

-A nonresident alien individual or a foreign corporation is not considered to have an office or other fixed place of business merely because such alien individual or foreign corporation uses another person’s office or other fixed place of business, whether or not the office or place of business of a related person, through which to transact a trade or business, if the trade or business activities of the alien individual or foreign corporation in that office or other fixed place of business are relatively sporadic or infrequent, taking into account the overall needs and conduct of the trade or business.
+A nonresident alien individual or a foreign corporation is not considered to have an office or other fixed place of business merely because such alien individual or foreign corporation uses another person’s office or other fixed places of business, whether or not the office or place of business of a related person, through which to transact a trade or business, if the trade or business activities of the alien individual or foreign corporation in that office or other fixed place of business are relatively sporadic or infrequent, taking into account the overall needs and conduct of the trade or business.